BlueWizardHat/yamlcfn/README.md

 YamlCfn
 ==========================================================================

 This small project converts a security group description in yaml to a cloudformation template ready for usage in amazon aws.
+Some knowledge about Cloudformation and YAML is required to use this project.

 ## Intro

-Cloudformatino templates are very verbose, even creating just a few security groups easily have you writing several hundred lines of JSON.
+Cloudformation templates are very verbose, even creating just a few security groups easily have you writing several hundred lines of JSON.
 Having recently written a 1200 line JSON template with a bunch of security groups I got to thinking "there must be an easier way to describe this".

-The aim of this project is to reduce the amount of handwritten code by allowing you to describe security groups in YAML and letting YamlCfn take care of all the details of the JSON template, including when to write ingress and egress rules as inline in the security group or add them later in the template.
+The aim of this project is to reduce the amount of handwritten code by allowing you to describe security groups in YAML and letting YamlCfn take care of all the details of the JSON template, including when to write ingress and egress rules as inline in a security group or add them later in the template.

 ## The YAML  format